 At the Mullumbimby Community Garden Living Earth Festival 2014 with two of my little fairies

 These days I’m retired but, like most retirees, busier than ever, running organic gardening and cooking workshops in my garden and teaching all kinds of classes – and enjoying my grandchildren.
 My passion for growing things, cooking healthy food and sharing it with family and friends just seems to grow – like my family.
-With three children and five grandchildren there are always plenty of mouths to feed.
+With three children and eight grandchildren there are always plenty of mouths to feed.

 It’s hard to deny that the past fifty years have seen rapid changes in the way we shop and eat.
 The industrialization of our food – with large supermarkets taking the place of the local shops – may have given us convenience, but the cost has been great to our health and the health of our planet.